wethod/hugo-wethod-guide/content/dashboard/index.md

 ## Helloqweverrevvev

-L_et's create our first content file for yo_ur documentation.
+L_et's create our first content file for yo_ur documenion.
 Open a terminal and add the following command for each new file you want to add.
 Replace `&lt;section-name&gt;` with a general term that describes your document in detail.

 ```
 hugo new &lt;section-name&gt;/filename.md